The future of augmented reality technology will be in the cloud

 It is no coincidence that giants such as Apple, Alphabet, and Amazon among others, are putting all their effort to be leaders of this next technological boom.

-What is the augmented reality technology?
+What is behind augmented reality technology?

-First of all, we must clarify what augmented reality is to understand the scope that this technology will have in our lives.
 Augmented reality is the vision of a real physical environment through a technological device.

 The augmented reality device adds virtual information to a physical context.
 So, any tangible element is nourished by this information and creates an augmented or digitized reality of things in real time.
-This means that augmented reality technology is the convergence between the physical world and the digital world.

 It is important not to confuse augmented reality with virtual reality.
 They are different although they complement each other.
 Augmented reality technology uses an existing physical environment that covers it with a layer of virtual visual reality.